automata-network/coco-provider-sdk/README.md

 ### Features
 - `tpm`: This feature must be used for a VM that only exports its attestation report via a TPM module.
 VMs that support this include Azure Confidential VMs.
 - `configfs`: This feature should be the default for most Cloud Service Providers (CSP), such as AWS and GCP.
 - `legacy`: This feature should only be enabled on CSPs that support this, and only on AMD SEV-SNP VMs.

-Do not use this where possible, as confidential computing development is moving to ConfigFS.
+> [!NOTE]
 > We recommend leaving all features on unless you know which feature to exclude.

 ### Download Dependencies